Home Office Ideas on a Budget

 Scale Back Your Office Desk

-Laminate wood frames will save you more than real solid wood.
+Laminate wood frames will save you more than solid wood.
 Think particleboard or fiberboard, especially if you’re looking to fill a big space.
-You can always dress up cheaper desk materials with paint, a beautiful runner, or by swapping out the drawer handles.
+You can always dress up cheaper desk materials with paint, a beautiful table runner, or new drawer handles.

 Optimize Your Office Chair